blockchainapis/docs/docs/tutorial/getting-started/getting-started.md

 Learn how to get the current price of Ethereum using Blockchain APIs.

-If you are just interested in the code, you can get it [here](https://github.com/blockchainapis/blockchain-apis-examples/tree/master/examples/1-get-ethereum-price)
+You can get the code for this tutorial [here](https://github.com/blockchainapis/blockchain-apis-examples/tree/master/examples/1-get-ethereum-price)

 ## Step 1: Install the SDK